alelievr/Modern-Rendering-Introduction/Rasterization.md

 ![](Media/Images/Rasterization.png)

-As you can see it's quite a bit more complex and it doesn't include all the cases, we could add MSAA, conservative depth, coverage, etc.
+As you can see it's quite a bit more complex and it doesn't include all the cases, we could add MSAA, alpha coverage, VRS, etc.

 ## From Linear To Discrete